harrycresswell/harry/content/writing/writing-a-year-in-review.md

 ## Final words

 Whatever you choose to call it, taking the time to reflect on your achievements by writing a year in review is a helpful exercise.
-It’s an exercise that will help you learn more about yourself and identify areas in need of improvement.
+The process will help you learn more about yourself and identify areas in your life that are in need of improvement.

-Reflection can bring a sense of perspective and writing a review each year can help you identify whether you are becoming the person you wish to be.
+Reflection can bring a sense of perspective and writing a review each year can help you identify whether you are on track to becoming the person you wish to be.

 For more on this check out my [year in review archive](https://harrycresswell.com/tags/year-in-review/) and pick up a copy of [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits) if you haven’t read it already.
 It’s an important book full of actionable advice.